koalatech/machine_learning_portfolio_streamlit_web_app/README.md

 This is a demonstration of a streamlit-based web application which demonstrates the following:
-You may also visit the site: https://iteqmtproject.streamlit.app/ *note image classification is not working due to memory limitations in streamlit "free-tier" *Simple sentiment analyzer
+You may also visit the site: [VISIT DEMO](https://iteqmtproject.streamlit.app).

+*note image classification is not working due to memory limitations in streamlit "free-tier" *Simple sentiment analyzer
 *Crop recommendation system based on NPK levels